-Note: Load-sharing IVR Servers and Network T-Servers cannot be designated as the destination location for ISCC.
+Note: Load-sharing IVR Servers and Network T-Servers cannot be designated as the destination location for ISCC, except when cast-type is set to dnis-pool.
+Consult the Universal Routing Deployment Guide for specific configuration details.

 Figure 7 shows the steps that occur during a typical external routing (ISCC) transaction.
 Note that the location where a call is initially processed is called the origination location, and the location to which the call is passed is called the destination location.